exokernel/raft-deep-dive/src/log-replication.md

 The `AppendEntries` RPC includes the leader's current term, its id, the index of the log entry immediately preceding new ones in for the given peer, the term of that same preceding log entry, the actual entries to append (starting at the next index we are tracking for the given peer), and the leader's commit index.
 This is all specified in figure 2 of the Raft paper.

 TODO: Hashicorp

+### The Followers Handle and Respond to AppendEntries

 Okay next step is for the followers to process the `AppendEntries` RPC.
 This is where things get more complicated.
 If the `AppendEntries` has a term number less than the follower's term then the follower immediately replies false and the `AppendEntries` fails.
 The leader shouldn't be behind the followers!